OBC leader and ex-Samajwadi Party MLA Dara Singh Chauhan joins BJP | Politics

 - India

-OBC leader and former Samajwadi Party MLA Dara Singh Chauhan on Monday joined the BJP at the party office here.
+OBC leader and former Samajwadi Party MLA Dara Singh Chauhan on Monday joined the BJP at the party office here, giving a boost to the ruling party in Uttar Pradesh ahead of the general elections early next year.

-Chauhan joined the saffron party in the presence of Deputy Chief Ministers Keshav Prasad Maurya and Brajesh Pathak, Uttar Pradesh BJP chief Bhupendra Singh Chaudhary and ministers Girish Yadav and Baldev Singh Aulakh.
+Chauhan joined the saffron party in the presence of UP Deputy Chief Ministers Keshav Prasad Maurya and Brajesh Pathak, ministers Girish Yadav and Baldev Singh Aulakh and state BJP chief Bhupendra Singh Chaudhary.

+Speaking on the occasion, Chauhan termed his rejoining the BJP as ''ghar wapsi'' (returning home) and expressed his thanks to the party's central and the state leadership.

+''In 2024 (Lok Sabha polls), Narendra Modi will become the prime minister again.
+No power on earth can stop him,'' he said.

+Chauhan belongs to OBC 'Noniya' caste, which has significant presence in over half-a-dozen parliamentary seats in eastern Uttar Pradesh, including Varanasi, Gorakhpur, Ghosi, Pratapgah, Azamgarh and Mau.

+The BJP has already gained support of another OBC leader Om Prakash Rajbhar, who has six MLAs in the UP assembly.

-Earlier in the day, Chauhan met Speaker of the Uttar Pradesh Legislative Assembly Satish Mahana at the latter's office and handed over him his resignation letter.
+Earlier in the day, Chauhan met Speaker of Uttar Pradesh Legislative Assembly Satish Mahana at the latter's office and submitted his resignation letter.

-On Saturday, Chauhan, who was the MLA from Ghosi in Mau district, had tendered his resignation from the UP Legislative Assembly.
+On Saturday, Chauhan, who was the Samajwadi Party MLA from Ghosi in Mau district, had tendered his resignation from the UP Legislative Assembly.

 An Other Backward Classes (OBC) leader, Chauhan was the minister for forests and environment in the previous BJP government headed by Chief Minister Yogi Adityanath.
-He resigned from the Council of Ministers on January 12, 2022.
+He resigned from the Council of Ministers on January 12, 2022 to join the Samajwadi Party.

-Chauhan represented the Madhuban Assembly constituency in Mau district from 2017 to 2022.
+Chauhan represented Madhuban assembly constituency in Mau district from 2017 to 2022.
 He also represented the Ghosi seat in the 15th Lok Sabha for the Bahujan Samaj Party (BSP).
 In the 2014 Lok Sabha polls, he was defeated by BJP candidate Harinarayan Rajbhar by more than 1.4 lakh votes.

-Chauhan had joined the BJP in 2015 and was appointed the party's OBC Morcha president and fielded from the Madhuban Assembly constituency.
+Chauhan had earlier joined the BJP in 2015 and was appointed as the party's OBC Morcha president and fielded from the Madhuban assembly constituency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)